TongDucThanhNam/OptimizeLegion5-15ACH6H/README.md

 ## 1. Increase VRAM to 2GB
 - Go to BIOS -> Config -> Graphic Device -> Set to UMAFrameBufferSize -> Set to 2048MB
 ## 2. Increase EFI partition size to 250MB
+Do it yourself.
 ## 3. Disabling XHCI1 Controller
 Using Advanced Bios Legion 5: Add everything inside folder Advanced Bios Legion 5 to USB.
 Boot from that usb (Go to bios -> Boot -> Boot from USB **Remeber disable secure boot** first).
 Then go to Advanced -> FCH Common Options -> USB Configuration Options -> Disable XHCI1 Controller

 ## 4. Install Hackintosh
 Create USB installer introduce by Dortania.
 [Link](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos) (Using Opencore 0.88).
 We just create com.apple.recovery.boot folder and stop.
 After that we using PreBuilt (Folder EFI)
 ### 4.1.
 Ready to install
+Using EFI folder from `EFI for Installer`
 - Copy EFI folder to EFI partition
 - Boot from USB (USB has 2 folder is EFI and com.apple.recovery.boot)

-**First boot need to disable/remove Nootedred.kext** Because it will cause stuck at booting.
-After first boot you can enable it again.
-- Using OCATool to disable Nootebook.kext [Link](https://github.com/ic005k/OCAuxiliaryTools): Open config.plist
-- Open -> Kernel -> Nootebook.kext -> Disable -> Save
-- Go to PI -> System productName-> Generate -> Save
 ### 4.2.
 Install Hackintosh
-- Boot from USB -> In Opencore menu choose Install MacOS(Press "Space" to show hidden menu) -> Choose MacOS Installer
+- Boot from USB -> In Opencore menu choose Install MacOS (Press "Space" to show hidden menu) -> Choose MacOS Installer
-- Install MacOS
+- Install MacOS (Remember connect to internet by Ethernet port)
 ### 4.3.
 Post Install
-- Enable Nootebook.kext again (After first boot) we need to enable it again to using AMD iGPU (Using OCATool)
+- Replace EFI folder with EFI folder in `EFI for Running`
 - Save Opencore as default boot option
 - Using Hacktintool and copy OC (inside EFI) to EFI partition: Open Hackintool -> Disk -> Mount Disk -> Open EFI partition -> Copy OC folder to EFI partition (Has Boot, Window) resutl like this (EFI partition has 3 folder is Boot, OC, Windows)
 - Using EFI easy and add EFI boot option -> Go to BIOS -> Boot -> Opencore as default boot option.
 - Reboot and enjoy Hackintosh
 # Credits